aniketkudale/events-api/README.md

 # Events API
-A CRUD API for Events
+A CRUD API for Events built using NodeJS, MongoDB, Express and Mongoose.

 ## API Specs
 Create the backend for a events directory website.